 We are licensed Warsaw city guides and proud residents in the capital city of Poland.
-We share passion for Polish culture and cuisine; and we enjoy working as tour guides.
+We share passion for Polish culture, cuisine and art.
+We enjoy working as tour guides.
 However, we differ as to our general interests, academic degrees and career choices.

 Who are we?

-My name is Agnieszka Kus, I am a full time guide (for the city and major museums) and interpreter.
+My name is Agnieszka Kus, I am a full time guide (for the city and major museums) and interpreter with 15 years of experience.
 I have graduated from Warsaw University with a degree in history and Italian philology.
 In my professional life I combine my academic background with wide-ranging interests comprising modern art and classical music.
 If you think of visiting Warsaw, I am the right person to ask about Frederick Chopin, Witold Lutoslawski and Wladyslaw Szpilman or to have a walk following the traces of WWII.

 As a guide, I work with Renata Kurek, who is a part time guide.
 She has graduated from Warsaw University with degrees in English and Italian philologies.
 She is a full time IB Diploma Programme teacher during the school year but every summer she devotes her time to making people passionate about our home town, its complex past and ever changing present.

 Since January 2014 tourists guides and tour managers/leaders have no longer been among the regulated professions in Poland which means that they are no required to hold licences.
 However, we started our careers before well before that day and we hold our old licenses.
 What is more, some museums award special licences to local guides interested in entering this venues with individuals or groups.